 How to Mirror the WordPress Audit Log to Syslog

 To mirror the WordPress audit trial generated by the WP Security Audit Log plugin to your server’s syslog follow the below procedure:

-- Once installed, navigate to the External DB node in the plugin menu.
+- Navigate to the DB & Integrations node in the plugin menu.

 - Click on the Mirroring tab, enable mirroring and select Syslog.
 Note that the plugin will write to the server’s syslog file and not to a separate dedicated file.

 - Specify how often should the mirroring run and click Save Changes.